Your World Tonight: History

 The World at Six was the brainchild of its first senior editor, Angus McLellan.
 Its first anchors were CBC announcers, Bruce Rogers and John O'Leary.
 Initially the program began with satellite beeps and then presented a series of reports from correspondents across Canada and around the world.
 On statutory holidays, the program devoted about 10 minutes to current events, and then devoted the remaining time to prepared radio documentary pieces on a particular theme.

 Prior to 1994, the program aired only on weekdays, with the weekend edition premiering that year.

 On October 31, 2016, the program celebrated its 50th anniversary.

 Anchors, reporters and editors

-The program's weekday anchor is Susan Bonner, as of September 2, 2014.
+The program's weekday anchor was Susan Bonner from September 2, 2014 to March 26, 2026.
 Stephanie Skenderis anchors Fridays and weekends.

-Other past anchors, reporters and editors associated with the program include Alison Smith, Joan Donaldson, Joan Gottselig, Eric Moncur, Jack Kusch, Laszlo Bastyovanszky, Dave Jensen, Phil Calder, Don Northup, Tom Harrington, Bill Hawes, Bruce Wark, Susan Helwig, Keeble MacFarlane, Maureen Brosnahan, James Murray, Lorna Jackson, Barbara Smith, Russ Germain, Alannah Campbell, Bob Oxley, Bernie McNamee, Martina Fitzgerald and Dave Seglins.
+Other past anchors, reporters and editors associated with the program include Alison Smith, Joan Donaldson, Joan Gottselig, Eric Moncur, Jack Kusch, Laszlo Bastyovanszky, Dave Jensen, Phil Calder, Don Northup, Tom Harrington, Bill Hawes, Bruce Wark, Susan Helwig, Keeble MacFarlane, Maureen Brosnahan, James Murray, Lorna Jackson, Barbara Smith, Russ Germain, Alannah Campbell, Bob Oxley, Bernie McNamee, Martina Fitzgerald, Dave Seglins, Dan Phelan, Mike Oldham, Michael Finlay, Jack Nagler, Ilse Hirschegge.